mkjohnson/Blockchain-Ideas-for-Trucking/README.md

 - [DDSAP](https://github.com/mkjohnson/Blockchain-Ideas-for-Trucking/blob/master/DDSAP.md) - Decentralized Data Standards Adoption Protocol - Preventing the "EDI-ification" of the blockchain

+- [Mesh Networkng](https://github.com/mkjohnson/Blockchain-Ideas-for-Trucking/blob/master/Tractor%20Mesh.md) - Using trucks and trailers as a mesh network to bypass cellular data use

 I am going to keep expanding and refining these concepts, as well as adding some more use-cases I have in my head.
 More to come soon!